tmgthb/Autonomous-Agents/README.md

 [Between Puppet and Actor: Reframing Authorship in this Age of AI Agents](http://arxiv.org/abs/2501.15346v1)

 - Puppet and Actor framework: This framework reframes authorship in the age of AI agents by positioning AI agency between puppet and actor.
-- Conceptual tensions in AI agent roles; creative processes; Large Language Models (LLMs); Schmidt's categorization; classical authorship; puppet-actor spectrum; creative autonomy; dynamic state; evolving authorship.
+- Conceptual tensions in AI agent roles; creative processes; LLMs; Schmidt's categorization; classical authorship; puppet-actor spectrum; creative autonomy; dynamic state; evolving authorship.
 - Understanding AI agency as puppet-actor spectrum is important for adapting authorship concepts in the age of AI.